ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 In a terminal type
  `curl -v -k -H "accept: application/json" -H "content-type: application/json" -H "x-ibm-client-id: c920f9c18395e6ecb3f15375a74fe8be" "https://localhost:9444/localtest/sandbox/loans/v1/quote?loanAmount=10000&annualInterestRate=1.1&termInMonths=3"`

-You should get as before when accessing the back end API directly:
+You should get as before when accessing the back-end API directly:
 {"loanAmount":10000,"annualInterestRate":1.1,"termInMonths":3,"monthlyPaymentAmount":3339.4463108727305}

 Before moving on, let's discuss some debugging techniques.

-In order to do this, we are introducing a few errors and see what can we do to handle them and how to understand them.
+In order to do this, we are introducing a few errors and see what we can do to handle them and how to understand them.

 Using the wrong client-id:
 {"httpCode":"401","httpMessage":"Unauthorized","moreInformation":"Invalid client id or secret."}